ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 - Because the bootable backup snapshot is not fully hydrated, initial performance is slower than compared to a regular boot volume.
 Volumes that are restored from fast restore clones do not require hydration.
 The data is available when the volume is created.

-- To achieve the best performance and efficiency when you provision multiple instances, boot from an existing image.
+- To achieve the best performance and efficiency when multiple instances are provisioned, boot from an existing image.
 Custom images that you provide are better than stock images for this purpose.
 Images can have a maximum size of 250 GB.

 ## Next steps
 {: #baas_vpc_restore_next_steps}